Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/rswdt/rswdt_timeout/readme.md

     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-3. Build and Program the application project using its respective IDE
+3. Build and Program the application project using its IDE
 4. The console displays the following message

     ![output](images/output_rswdt_timeout_1.png)